Le Phonographique

-Le Phonographique (often called the Phono, and later renamed to Bar Phono) was a gothic nightclub located underneath the Merrion Centre in Leeds.
+Le Phonographique (often called the Phono) was a gothic nightclub located underneath the Merrion Centre in Leeds.
 Founded under the name the WigWam club, the venue's 1979 rebranding led to it becoming a location frequented by members of both the local post-punk and New Romantic scenes.
-Here, the two scenes collided and created the earliest phase of the goth subculture.
-It was the first goth club in the world, opening in 1979 and eventually closing in 2005.
-Disc jockeys at the club, such as Marc Almond (a member of Soft Cell), DJ Mark M (previously of Tiffany's), Anni Hogan (a member of Marc and the Mambas) and Claire Shearsby (previously of the F Club), would play gothic rock and dark wave music.
-In 1985, the Clash played an impromptu gig at the venue while attending.
+Here, the two scenes collided and created the earliest phase of the goth subculture, becoming the first goth club in the world.
+Playing gothic rock and dark wave music, the club hosted DJs including Marc Almond and Anni Hogan, as well performances by bands including the Clash.
+The club experienced various owners during its runtime, having its name changed to Rio's between 1994 and 1995, and being known as Bar Phono from 1998 until its 2005 closure.